Basher207/AstroidDefence/Design/design.md

 + Variations in enemy types.
 + Increasing difficulty over time.
 + More and varied turret types.
-+ Shapes other than a torus; inside of a sphere perhaps?
++ Shapes other than a torus; inside of a sphere?